ywamsendai/ywamsendai-docs/docs/about/ywam.md

 ---
-id: ywam
-title: About YWAM International
+sidebar_position: 1
 ---

+# About YWAM International

 **Youth With A Mission is a global movement of Christians from many cultures, age groups and Christian traditions, dedicated to serving Jesus throughout the world.**